OrangeLanguage/orange/README.md

 Orange, an easy to learn object-functional language that supports the best features of both object-oriented and purely-functional languages.

+- Familiar syntax and semantics
+- Simple and extensible classes
+- Generic pattern matching
+- Partial lazy evaluation with lazy parameters
+- Control flow (`if` `else` `while` `for`) as functions
+- The effect monad with resumable exceptions
+- Continuations with higher order resume (`resume(resume)`)

 ### That's cool and all, but show me some code

 In the spirit of the Repl.it language jam, we'll use Orange to implement a